ECU Health and the Brody School of Medicine

-The next step of this process is signing a Joint Operating Agreement (JOA) that allows the two organizations to work together to formalize the clinical integration, through unified operational processes and strategic goals while remaining legally separate entities.
-Employees of ECU and Vidant Health will remain employees of their respective organizations.
-More information is available on the Clinical Integration MyVidant page.
+The next step of the process was signing a Joint Operating Agreement (JOA) permitting the two organizations to work together to formalize clinical integration through unified operational processes and strategic goals while remaining legally separate entities.

 FAQs

-- Help to facilitate new strategies and interventions for the most prevalent health needs of eastern North Carolina.
+• Implementation of leading-edge strategies and interventions for the most prevalent health needs of eastern North Carolina.

 What does the JOA mean for the overall clinical integration process?